zkoss/zkless-engine/README.md

     <!--<script src="http://localhost:50000/zklessLiveReloadPage.js"/>-->
 ```

-You have to add the socked.io client provided by the server.
+You have to add the socked.io client script provided by the server.
 Besided that there are 3 options for different behaviour.

 ```zklessLiveReloadStyles.js``` -> reload only stylesheets after compliation